Roman and Mediaeval History, Illlustrated Travel Journals, Mediaeval Literature, Geology

 I have too many photos in my files.
 When I posted those pictures from odd angles a few weeks ago, I added one from Walkenried monastery and realised I had never introduced you to the place.
 So here we go.

-Walkenried was founded as Cistercian monastery by Countess Adelheid of Clettenberg (she was related to the Hohnstein family mentioned in this post) in 1127.
+Walkenried was founded as Cistercian monastery by Countess Adelheid of Clettenberg in 1127, member of one of the smaller and more obscure noble families in the Harz area.

 (Remains of the choir against the autumn sky)